kevintownsend/bwt/README.md

 iBwt(RandomAccessIterator first, RandomAccessIterator last, const size_t key);
 ```

-## Complexity

-Put simply the complexity is O(NlogN2).
-With dictionaries that do not repeat many value the complexity would be O(NlogN).

-## Design Considerations
-There are papers describing better algorithms.
-If this is your field, I am happy for suggestions.
+Copying bwt.hpp should enable you to use these two functions.

 ## Contributing

+If you want to contribute you can file an issue.
+Submit a change request by forking the
+repo and issuing a pull request to the main branch.

-Clone the repo
+Clone the repo:

 ```bash
 git clone https://github.com/kevintownsend/bwt.git
 ```

-prequerisites
+prerequisites to run tests:
 [install bazel](https://bazel.build/install)

-run tests
+run tests:

 ```bash
 bazel test :all
 ```

-submit a pull request.
-File an issue.
-Submit a change request by forking the
-repo and issuing a pull request to the main branch.